Cerro Blanco (volcano): Composition

 Most of the volcanic rocks found at Cerro Blanco are rhyolites and define two suites of calc-alkaline rocks.
 Minerals encountered in the volcanic rocks include biotite, feldspar, ilmenite, magnetite quartz, less commonly amphibole, clinopyroxene, orthopyroxene, and rarely apatite, allanite-epidote, muscovite, titanite and zircon.
 Fumarolic alteration on the caldera ground has produced alunite, boehmite and kaolinite and deposited opal, quartz and silica.

-Magma temperatures have been estimated to range between 600 and 820 C. The rhyolites erupted at Cerro Blanco appear to form from andesite magmas, through processes such as fractional crystallisation and the absorption of crustal materials.
+Magma temperatures have been estimated to range between 600 and 820 C. The rhyolites erupted at Cerro Blanco appear to form from andesite magmas, through processes such as fractional crystallisation, the absorption of crustal materials and the entry and mixing of new magmas.
+The magmatic system spans the entire thickness of the crust; the rhyolites are stored in a magma chamber at about 2.5 km depth.
+Magma composition has changed over time, initially becoming more mafic before returning to felsic magmas.

 Climate and vegetation

 Mean temperatures in the region are below 0 C but daily temperature fluctuations can reach 30 C-change and insolation is intense.
 Vegetation in the region is classified as a high desert vegetation.
 It is bushy and relatively sparse, with thicker plant growth found at hot springs and in the craters where humid soils occur, perhaps wetted by ascending vapour.

 Annual precipitation is less than 200 mm/year and moisture in the region comes from the Amazon in the east.
 This aridity is a consequence of the region being within the Andean Arid Diagonal, which separates the northern monsoon precipitation regime from the southern westerlies precipitation regime, and the rain shadow of the Andes, which prevents eastern moisture from reaching the area.
 The climate of the region has been arid since the Miocene but fluctuations in humidity occurred especially during the last glacial and between 9,000–5,000 years ago when climate was wetter.
 The aridity results in a good preservation of volcanic products.

 Strong winds blow at Cerro Blanco.
 Average windspeeds are unknown owing to the lack of measurements in the thinly populated region and there are contrasting reports on wind speed extremes but gusts of 20–30 m/s have been recorded in July and wind speeds in early December 2010 regularly exceeded 33 km/h.
 Winds blow mainly from the northwest, and have been stable in that orientation for the past 2 million years.
 This favoured the development of extensive aeolian landforms although winds coming from other directions also play a role.
 Thermal winds are generated by differential heating of surfaces in the region, and diurnal winds are controlled by the day-night cycle.
 Winds kick up pyroclastic material, generating dust storms which remove dust and sand from the area.
 Some of the dust is carried out into the Pampa, where it forms loess deposits, and dust deposition at Cerro Blanco can quickly obscure vehicle tracks.
 Dust devils have been observed.